Church Stretton is a perfect place to stay and explore Shropshire.

 Museums and Historical Buildings:

 Within a few miles you can go back in time at the famous Acton Scott Historic Working Farm as featured on BBC’s The Victorian Farm.
-Ironbridge Gorge has 10 museums, including the fantastic living Victorian town at Blist’s Hill, as well as a brilliant interactive science museum Engenuity and going south 15 minutes to Craven Arms is the Shropshire Hills Discovery Centre.
-If you’re into castles we are only 20 minutes drive from Stokesay Castle which has guided audio tours, and Powis Castle with its world famous gardens is around 30 miles away.
+Ironbridge Gorge has 10 museums, including the fantastic living Victorian town at Blist’s Hill, as well as a brilliant interactive science museum Engenuity and going south 15 minutes to Craven Arms is the Shropshire Hills Discovery Centre and the quirky Land of Lost Content.
+If you’re into castles we are only 20 minutes drive from Stokesay Castle which is a mediaeval manor house with guided audio tours, Ludlow Castle,which is historically very important, and Powis Castle with its world famous gardens is around 30 miles away.

 There are lots of things to see and do near the Holt.
 Apart from walking on the Long Mynd, you can also visit the fabulous Church Stretton Town Park which has a brilliant range of play equipment as well as tennis courts, bowls, crazy golf, a BMX track and skateboarding.
 The free to use and enormous Telford town park at Telford – about 25 minutes drive away – is huge and can use up a whole day with lots of fabulous adventure play areas for different age groups, as well as the (paid entry) fairytale theme park Wonderland.
 Telford also has an ice rink and multiplex cinema.
 There is a great family play barn – Mickey Millers with lots of soft play climbing and drop sliding – at Craven Arms – less than 15 minutes drive – for rainy days.
 Enginuity, the science and engineering museum at Ironbridge, has lots of interactive things for children to get their hands on.
 There are two hands on visitors farms within 20 miles – Rays Farm at Bridgnorth, and Hoo Farm at Telford.